Mandaline/music-in-translation/_data/blog/cine-y-libros.md

 slug: franny-glass-cine-libros
 author: Franny Glass
 country: Uruguay
+metaDescription: Adulting and the awkward demise of relationships along the way
 thumbnail: /assets/franny.jpg
 ---
+Uruguayan indie songs and films are filled with quiet observations about human relationships.
+In this song we review moments in a park, changing habits, and gossip amongst friends as a relationship evolves from admiration to boredom to finally "we don't say hi anymore."

+At the end the pair involved still seem to know everything about each other.
+This could be the result of social media, or due to the closely connected social circles that exist in Montevideo, a capital city that feels more like a small town.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iCMIbQJ9DWw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. \#1